karriereat/json-decoder/readme.md

 * [CallbackBinding](#callbackbinding)

 #### FieldBinding
-Defines a json field to property binding for the given type.
+Defines a JSON field to property binding for the given type.

 **Signature:**
 ```php